agracio/mochawesome-converter/README.md

 - Converts &lt;skipped&gt; test messages to Mochawesome test context values.
 - Converts &lt;failure&gt; and &lt;error&gt; elements to Mochawesome error stack.
 - Test suites are displayed in alphabetical order by `file` and `classname` attributes.
-- Tests suites without any tests are not displayed.
+- Tests suites without any tests are excluded from Mochawesome and JUnit.
-- Attachments currently not supported.
+- Attachments are not supported.

 ### JUnit